HEALTH AND SAFETY

 Electronic devices and other valuables can be kept safe in a secure location either at the accommodation or at the project manager’s office space.
 We don’t encourage participants to take valuables with them outside the accommodation to ensure the safety of these valuables, of participants, and any children or vulnerable adults.

-Our insurance partner, Endsleigh, has developed an insurance package specifically catered to our participants.
-It covers emergency medical and disaster evacuations.
-An Endsleigh GVI insurance policy is covered in the program fee, but details for purchasing one can be requested by contacting an Enrolment Manager, Support Coordinator, or Endsleigh themselves.
+Our insurance partner, Endsleigh, has developed an international health insurance package specifically catered to our participants.
+It covers medical emergency and disaster evacuations.
+An Endsleigh GVI international health insurance policy is not covered in the program fee, but details for purchasing one can be requested by contacting an Enrolment Manager, Support Coordinator, or Endsleigh themselves.
+We require that all our participants submit proof of international health insurance.

 Download our program brochures